soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 ## Experiment results

-Result values show in the tables bellow were taken from the pipeline run details and consumption.
+Result values shown in the tables bellow were taken from the pipeline run details and consumption.

 ### Cost Calculation